Ten Feet Tall - Skills that Last a Lifetime

 Owner and Teacher

-BA English Literature; Graduate Diploma of Teaching; LTCL Speech and Drama Trinity College London.
+- LTCL Speech and Drama Trinity College London

-Sarah started Ten Feet Tall with a passion to empower students with a variety of communication skills that contribute to school and career success.
+Sarah started Ten Feet Tall with a passion to empower students with a breadth of communication skills that contribute to school and career success.

-Having worked in both education and corporate settings Sarah is passionate about teaching students to stand tall, speak and perform confidently and enjoy an audience.
+Having worked in both education and corporate settings Sarah is passionate about her students developing the skills and a range of expreiences that teach them to enjoy an audience.

-Sarah teaches from Year 1-13, designs and oversee's the Ten Feet Tall curriculum.
-Sarah is on the West Auckland Performing Arts board and loves to create opportunities for her students to perform.
+Sarah designs and oversee's the Ten Feet Tall curriculum.
+She teaches all classes from Year 1-13.
+Sarah is President of the West Auckland Performing Arts Comittee and loves to create opportunities for her students to perform.

-When Sarah is not teaching she is jumping on the tramp with her kids, baking anything sweet, gardening or planning the next camping adventure.
+When Sarah is not teaching she is reading, cooking, walking and planning the next camping adventure with her kids.

 Having been involved in the North Shore and National Speech and Drama community for over 40 years, Stephanie knows that excellent communication skills and qualifications give students an edge over others, making them stand out in the crowd.